 Instructions

-- Make Pasta Dough: Add the flour, eggs and olive oil (if using) to a food processor fitted with the metal blade.
+Add the flour and eggs to a food processor fitted with the metal blade.
 Process to form dough, about 15-20 seconds.
 Remove to your work surface and cover with an upturned bowl for 5 minutes.
-Then, knead the dough into a ball, about 1-2 minutes (don’t worry about technique here, the food processor does most of the kneading for you).
+Then knead the dough into a smooth ball, about 1-2 minutes.
 Cover again, and let rest for 30 minutes to 1 hour relax the gluten.
 Use this downtime to set up your work station in the next step.

-- Set up your work station: Choose a large, clutter-free work surface to spread out (I like the kitchen table).
+Set up your work station: Choose a large, clutter-free work surface to spread out (I like the kitchen table).
 Dust your work surface and the pasta machine/roller with semolina flour to prevent sticking.
 Line a sheet pan with parchment paper, no overhang.
-Cut 4 additional pieces to layer in between the lasagna sheets as you roll them out; set aside.
+Cut 4 additional pieces of parchment paper to layer in between the lasagna sheets as you roll them out; set aside.

-- Send the disc through the roller on the widest/lowest setting.
+Send the disc through the roller on the widest/lowest setting.
 This is “#1” on the Kitchen Aid attachment.
-Send it through a second time.
+Send it through 1-2 more times.
 Note: remember, if using a hand-crank pasta machine, refer to their specific instructions for rolling pasta sheets for lasagna.
-The process is the same, but the settings are different.
+The process is the same, but the settings might be different.

-- Continue to roll the dough through settings #2-5 (2x on each setting), dusting with semolina flour in between if the pasta gets sticky.
+Continue to roll the dough through settings #2-4 (2x on each setting), dusting with semolina flour in between if the pasta gets sticky.
 You can also cut the sheet in half if it gets too long.
-The pasta sheet is ready when it’s slightly translucent and you can see your hand underneath, about 1 mm thick.
-Now, you’re ready to make lasagna noodles.
+The pasta sheet is ready when it’s slightly translucent and you can see your hand underneath, about .60 mm thick.
+For even thinner noodles, go up to setting #5.

-- Repeat to roll and cut the remaining 3 pieces of pasta dough, 1 piece at a time so they don’t dry out.
-Layer the additional lasagna noodles between the remaining pre-cut sheets of parchment paper.
+Repeat to roll and cut the remaining 3 pieces of pasta dough, layering in between the remaining pre-cut sheets of parchment paper.
+You’re looking to end up with 10-12 lasagna noodles total.
 When finished, select a storage option below.

 How to Store Lasagna Noodles